What is hate crime?

 - In addition, hate crime can be reported to some of the organisations who support affected communities, including:

 - Liberate.
-Whether you decide to take action over the hate crime that has happened to you or not, you can tell us anonymously about it through our reporting tool.
-The data is collected and used by Liberate to build a picture of where incidents are happening, what sort of incidents are happening and where more work needs to be done to reduce the number of incidents.
+Whether you decide to take action over the hate crime that has happened to you or not, you can tell us about it.
+Data is collected and used by Liberate to build a picture of where incidents are happening, what sort of incidents are happening and where more work needs to be done to reduce the number of incidents.

-- Stop Hate UK (all hate crime) 24 hours a day:
+- Stop Hate UK (all hate crime) 24 hours a day, by phone, email, text or app https://www.stophateuk.org/report-hate-crime/

 - Contact Crimestoppers on 0800 555 111

-- If you would like support to report then you can contact Victim Support Jersey, 01534 440496 / victimsupport@gov.je who have trained staff to support you through the process.
+- For support, you can contact Victims First Jersey, 01534 721111/ victimsfirstjersey@gov.je who have trained staff to support you through the process. https://www.victimsfirst.je